NewsLocal News

 Posted

-KANSAS CITY, Mo. — The Leawood City Council, after hearing testimony from dozens of residents, voted at their Monday night meeting to temporarily lower the speed limit on a section of Lee Boulevard to 30 miles per hour.
+KANSAS CITY, Mo. — The Leawood City Council, after hearing testimony from dozens of residents, voted Monday night meeting for a six-month test period to study the effects of lowering the speed limit on a section of Lee Boulevard to 30 miles per hour.

 Residents who live and drive along Lee Boulevard from West 81st Street to 103rd Street shared their concerns Sunday with KSHB 41 News reporter Isabella Ledonne.